-At the conclusion of discussions, SCDOT may either (1) proceed with award of the contract to the selected Proposer based on the lowest Total Bid at the bid opening meeting; (2) issue a Request for Best and Final Offers (BAFO); or (3) cancel the procurement.
+At the conclusion of discussions, SCDOT may either, 1) proceed with award of the contract to the selected Proposer based on the lowest Total Cost to Complete; 2) issue a Request for Best and Final Offers; or 3) cancel the procurement.

-F. Best and Final Offer (BAFO)
+5.10 Best and Final Offer

-At the conclusion of discussions, if SCDOT determines that proposal revisions are warranted, SCDOT may issue a Request for Best and Final Offer (BAFO).
-If necessary, SCDOT may also revise the RFP to provide clarifications related to the Request for BAFO.
-The Request for BAFO will include instructions for preparing and submitting the BAFO and will include a new milestone schedule.
-If only Cost Proposal revisions are warranted, Proposers will revise and resubmit, and SCDOT will hold a second Bid Opening Meeting.
-If Technical Proposal revisions are warranted, Proposers will revise and resubmit, and the procurement process will return to Section 5, Paragraph B.
+At the conclusion of discussions, if SCDOT determines that Proposal revisions are warranted, SCDOT may issue a Request for Best and Final Offer (BAFO).
+Regardless of the length or number of discussions, there will be only one request for a BAFO.
+If necessary, SCDOT may also issue an addendum to revise the RFP to allow revisions to clarify and document understandings reached during discussions.
+The Request for BAFO will include instructions for preparing and submitting the BAFO and will include a new Milestone Schedule.
+Proposers submitting a BAFO will not be requested to re-submit any documents which are unchanged from their initial proposals.
+Proposers should provide necessary changes to individual paragraphs, as briefly as possible, together with a table of contents, which clarifies where within the initial proposal the additional information or changed documents would be placed.
+Proposal revisions shall include a BAFO Acknowledgement Form that acknowledges receiving all RFP amendments, if applicable.
+If only Cost Proposal revisions are requested, Proposals as outlined in Section 5.6.
+If Technical Proposal revisions are warranted, Proposers will revise and resubmit, and the procurement process will return to Section 5.
+A new bid bond shall be submitted only if the final proposal revisions to the Proposer's Cost Proposal are greater than its initial Cost Proposal.